meszaros-lajos-gyorgy/arx-fatalis-complete-darkness/readme.txt

 Support me at: https://www.patreon.com/nodengaming
 Version: 1.3

-There are 2 different versions:
+There are 3 different versions:

-torch-on.zip - all is dark, but extinguishable torches are left lit torch-off.zip - all is dark and torches are extinguished
+versions/torch-on.zip - all is dark, but extinguishable torches are left lit versions/torch-off.zip - all is dark and torches are extinguished versions/ue4-remake-demake.zip - same as torch-on, but every light is now orange and brighter, and flames are larger

 ------------
  DISCLAMERS